Net worth: What it is and how to calculate it for business

 To calculate net worth, use this simple formula:

-Liabilities are financial obligations or debts:
+Liabilities are your business's financial obligations and debts:

 Net worth example calculation for a business